celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 export BOOTNODE_ENODES="$(docker run --rm --entrypoint cat $CELO_IMAGE /celo/bootnodes)"
 ```

 You can then run the proxy with the following command.
 Be sure to replace `<YOUR-VALIDATOR-NAME>` with the name you'd like to appear on Celostats.
-The validator name shown in [Celostats](https://baklava-celostats.celo-testnet.org/) will be the the name configured in the proxy.
+The validator name shown in [Celostats](https://baklava-celostats.celo-testnet.org/) will be the name configured in the proxy.

 Additionally, you need to unlock the account configured in the `etherbase` option.
 It is recommended to create a new account and independent account only for this purpose.
 Be sure to write a new password to `./.password` for this account (different to the Validator Signer password)